MevScreenager/T04D04/README.md

 You are back at your favorite terminal.
 Since you have no other clues, you might as well try and solve this task.
 Remember that all solutions must be uploaded to the repository, and the input must be checked for correctness.

 ***== Quest 1 received.
-Create an src/1948.c program that finds the largest prime divisor of any predetermined integer `a`.
+Create an src/1948.c program that finds the largest prime divisor of any predetermined integer `a` and prints it to the screen.
+It is necessary to allocate a separate function for calculating this value.
 Do not use division and the operation of taking the remainder of the division.
 For errors, display "n/a". ==***

 ***LOADING...***